aarongilly/notes/content/168 Hours.md

 Remaining: 18
 * **Everything Else**

 Even after spending "appropriate" amounts of time on all the things, you still have essentially *a full day per week* of extra time.
-Arnold Schwarzenegger said:
+As Arnold Schwarzenegger said:

 > [!quote] Organize Your Day!